 Top Marine Solid State Radars Available for Sale

 If you’ve been considering a new radar, here are some excellent solid state options from the major marine electronics manufacturers.
-Click on any of the links in the information below to visit the product pages for more details.
+Click on any of the links in the information below to visit a product page for more details.

 Furuno Solid State Doppler Radar NXT Series